-Should a child repeatedly receive Yellow Cards, a formal meeting will be held with parents.

-- 4. If a child's behaviour is at risk of causing harm to themselves or others, physical intervention will be used to move the child to a safe location.
-This strategy will be used a last resort, following the use of de-escalation strategies (see Positive Handling Policy). - 5.
-In extreme circumstances, where behaviour exceeds the loss of Golden Time or a Yellow Card, the school will consider a suspension.
+- 4. Should a child's behaviour continue to cause concern and they are becoming at risk of suspension, a pastoral support plan will be written with parents and all adults who work with the child. - 5.
+If a child's behaviour is at risk of causing harm to themselves or others, physical intervention will be used to move the child to a safe location.
+This strategy will be used a last resort, following the use of de-escalation strategies (see Positive Handling Policy). - 6.
+In extreme circumstances, where behaviour exceeds all other sanctions, the school will consider a suspension.
 In response to a serious breach or persistent breaches of the school's Behaviour Policy, and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupils or staff in the school, the school will consider a permanent exclusion.